Inclusive workplaces are better for everyone - businesses, individuals, families, and communities.

 Culturally diverse staff open a company’s doors to new customers and clientele.
 People with disabilities remain with an organisation longer and take fewer sick days than other workers.
 And a company with inclusive values is more likely to attract talented young people who’ve grown up expecting businesses to do the right thing by their communities.

-A majority of consumers will spend more on products and services from ethical brands with sustainable business practices
+A majority of consumers will spend more on products and services from ethical brands that have sustainable business practices.

 Companies in the top quartile for racial and ethnic diversity are 35% more likely to have above average returns

 Companies with diverse executive teams are 33% more likely to see better than average profits